Lexi59/VisualInterpreter/README.md

 # VisualInterpreter

-You should be able to just download the .exe file on the front page and start using this for Krebsbach's Programming Languages class at DSU:)
+You should be able to just download the code as a zip file, unzip it, click the .exe file and start using this for Krebsbach's Programming Languages class at DSU:)